 - Suitable for patients with minimal loose skin and no significant muscle separation

-- Involves a smaller incision and shorter recovery time
+- Involves a smaller incision and typically a shorter recovery time

 Full Abdominoplasty

-- Ideal for post-pregnancy or post-weight loss patients
+- Often considered by post-pregnancy or post-weight loss patients

 Fleur-de-Lis Abdominoplasty

-- Recommended for patients with significant vertical and horizontal skin excess, often following massive weight loss
+- Recommended for patients with significant vertical and horizontal skin excess, often after major weight loss

-- Involves an additional vertical incision for more comprehensive skin removal
+- Includes an additional vertical incision for more comprehensive skin removal

 Circumferential Body Lift